smithy-lang/smithy-kotlin/docs/design/sdk-exception-hierarchy-and-metadata-representation.md

 ### ALT 2: Builder Hierarchy

 Another option is to use the builder pattern to create exceptions.
-A full example is given below (spoiler this isn’t optimal either and it’s a lot of code so before diving in maybe skip to the end of section for summary):
+A full example is given below (NOTE: this isn’t optimal either and it’s a lot of code so before diving in maybe skip to the end of section for summary):

 ```kotlin
 /**